mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### Attach the HDMI capture dongle

 To complete the physical assembly, insert the HDMI dongle into one of the Pi's USB ports.
-Insert an HDMI cable into the dongle, and connect the other end to the display output of your target computer.
+Then, connect an HDMI cable to the dongle, and plug the other end into the display output of your target computer.

 {{<gallery caption="Connect the display output of the target computer to the HDMI dongle and insert it into the Pi's USB port.">}}
   {{<img src="hdmi-insert.jpg" alt="HDMI input connection to Raspberry Pi" maxWidth="500px">}}